sobanvuex/digitalocean-percona-mysql/Debian.md

   - Open terminal and execute the following command to install Percona MySQL (stable)

-`sudo apt-get install percona-server-server-5.5 percona-server-client-5.5` - Installing the client is optional if this droplet is going to be a dedicated MySQL server.
+`sudo apt-get install percona-server-server-5.6 percona-server-client-5.6` - Installing the client is optional if this droplet is going to be a dedicated MySQL server.

   - You can also install percona using its virtual package.
 The virtual package has same update properties as stable.
-But once testing (currently 5.6 RC) becomes stable the virtual package will point to it, leading to possible conflicts and issues when upgrading!
+But once new stable is released the virtual package will point to it, leading to possible conflicts and issues when upgrading!
 To install virtual package -

 `sudo apt-get install percona-server-server percona-server-client`